uikit/uikit-site/docs/pages/pagination.md

 ## Accessibility

-The previous/next pagination buttons set the appropriate WAI-ARIA roles and properties.
+The previous/next pagination adheres to the [button pattern](https://www.w3.org/WAI/ARIA/apg/patterns/button/) and automatically sets the appropriate WAI-ARIA roles, states and properties.

-- The prev/next elements have the `button` role and the `aria-label` property.
+- The *prev/next pagination items* have the `button` role and the `aria-label` property.

-***

-## i18n
+### Internationalization

 The Pagination component uses the following translation strings.
-Learn more about [translating components](i18n.md).
+Learn more about [translating components](accessibility.md#internationalization).

 | Key          | Default              | Description             |
 |--------------|----------------------|-------------------------|